Huang2077/DragonBoatRacingGame/README.md

 This is a mobile game based on Android platform.
 The game called "Dragon Boat Racing"
 # How to play
 1.The player controls the dragon boat to sail on the river
-2.Please get as many ZongZi as possible during the voyage (the number of zongzi obtained determines the score)
+2.Please get as many ZongZi as possible during the voyage (the number of ZongZi obtained determines the score)
 # Rules And Functions
 (1) The embankment is moving down continuously (vertical screen);The river is flowing
 (2) Players can control the dragon boat to move left and right by touching the mobile screen